eyinjusalako1/gourd/TESTING_GUIDE.md

    - Replace placeholder with real OpenAI API call
    - Test with real responses

-2. **Wire up EJ onboarding to save profiles**
+2. **Wire up onboarding to save profiles**
-   - Update `handleFinalAction` in onboarding page
+   - Update `handleFinalAction` in onboarding page (already implemented)
-   - Save to Supabase `user_profiles` table
+   - Save to Supabase `user_profiles` table (already implemented)

 3. **Add more agent integrations**
-   - Connect Simi to search functionality
+   - Connect DiscoveryAssistant to search functionality
-   - Use PROPHECY for content generation
+   - Use ContentEngine for content generation
-   - Use Joe for development assistance
+   - Use DevOpsAssistant for development assistance
+   - Use ActivityPlanner for event planning
+   - Use QAEngine for test scenario generation
+   - Use InsightsEngine for feedback analysis

 ---